aduros/wasm4/site/docs/reference/cli.md

 **Description:**

 The command starts the web runtime in a local server.

+Unlike the `w4 watch` command, the `w4 run` command doesn't start the build process.
+It also won't update the running game should it get updated during runtime.

-Aside from starting the build process, the same is identical to [`w4 watch`](#watch).
+Aside from those differences, it behaves the same as [`w4 watch`](#watch).

 ## `run-native`